Katlyn-Hobbs/spectra_ez_download/README.md

-# analyze spectra! easy-style
+# analyze spectra, ez-style!

-A simple function to upload local HARPS-N spectra and run some simple analyses.
+A package to upload local HARPS-N spectra and run some simple analyses.

 Installation: